bitboxer/bitboxer.de/_posts/2013-09-06-my-parents-are-deaf-deal-with-it.markdown

 Exactly.
 Sadly situations like this happend to me with three different persons in the last few months.
 Sadly those persons are in the programming community.
 This is the reason why I write this in english.
 The strange thing is that I never had that kind of reaction from hackers.
-Only from morons on the street.
+Only from idiots on the street.
 Hackers are somewhat more open to this stuff.
 Never had someone say "my grandpa would have put your parents into a gas chamber" in the hacker scene.
 Sadly I had that kind of reactions.
 Luckily only a few times.
 And till now not from a hacker.
 The typical reaction from